The Rev George MacLeod was a Church of Scotland parish minister in 1938 when he founded the Iona Community.

 There were further ministers in the family, several of them Moderators of the General Assembly.

-You can see items relating to George MacLeod and the Iona Community in our display 'Celebrating Iona', which runs at the National Library of Scotland from 3 May to 7 July.
+Items relating to George MacLeod and the Iona Community featured in our display 'Celebrating Iona', at the National Library of Scotland from 3 May to 7 July 2013.